-This healthcare informatics company monitors FDA’s Adverse Event Reporting System (FAERS) looking for signals of drug problems.
-The researchers also obtain insider data from the FDA through the Freedom of Information Act (FOIA).
-This is just the latest alert regarding Eliquis, a medication prescribed to prevent blood clots in patients with an irregular heart rhythm called atrial fibrillation.
+A few years ago we received alerts about an increasing number of serious bleeding episodes associated with the anticoagulant Eliquis (Apixaban).
+This medication is prescribed to prevent blood clots in patients with an irregular heart rhythm called atrial fibrillation (AFib).
 The drug is also used to prevent blood clots after knee replacement surgery and to reduce the risks of blood clots in the legs or lungs from deep vein thrombosis (DVT).

 Established Eliquis (Apixaban) Side Effects

-What we know with reasonable certainty is that this anticoagulant has some pretty serious adverse effects that are established.
+Regardless of lawsuits, what we know is that apixaban has some pretty serious adverse effects.
 They include:

 - Serious bleeding in the gastrointestinal tract